-H&K guns are recognized worldwide for their German precision, sound quality build, and use by special operations forces.
-Some are concerned by their somewhat higher retail prices, but recognize their quality craftsmanship and mostly sturdy steel materials.
+H&K guns are recognized worldwide for their German precision, sound quality builds, and use by special operations forces.
+Some are concerned by their somewhat higher retail prices but recognize their quality craftsmanship and mostly sturdy steel materials.
 I sincerely can feel the quality in my hands and see the fine performance when I use my H&K pistols.
 The VP9 SK subcompact is directly derived from the successful and widely-accepted, striker-fired full-size H&K VP9, which was under development for more than four years.
 So this updated and refined VP9 SK is a small striker-fired gun with a single stage-like short, light take-up and soft trigger, with no overtravel, a crisp press, and short reset.
 It is a single action only pistol, with the benefits of a striker-fired gun.
-It does have slide releases on both sides of the the frame, with the paddle-style magazine release, and is ambidextrous.
+It does have slide releases on both sides of the frame, with the paddle-style magazine release, and is ambidextrous.
 The “VP” designation truly represents Volkspistole, which translates to “people’s pistol,” and the full-size VP9 won the Golden Bullseye in 2015 as Handgun of the Year.
 Now this recently introduced VP9 SK has the same characteristics.
-Is it award worthy?
+Is it award-worthy?
 I’ll give you my analysis and opinions here.
 H&K was nice enough to send me their new VP9 SK 9mm pistol for this review.

 I want to begin by giving you the VP9 SK’s Specifications and some key Features.
 Next, I want to give you my 10 criteria that I use to evaluate all guns.
 Then I want to present my analysis and my individual evaluations for each of my 10 criteria, with my supporting opinions.
 As always, set your own criteria, do your own research and check my data, information, etc. with your goals, preferences, and priorities.